Food Safety and Hygiene

 - Cook to Proper Temperatures.
 Heating foods to the right temperature for the proper amount of time will kill harmful bacteria that cause food-borne illness.
 Use a food thermometer to check the internal temperature.
 Bacteria that cause food-borne illness grow at temperatures between 40°F and 140°F.

 - Refrigerate Promptly.
 At room temperature, harmful bacteria can grow rapidly in food.
 The more bacteria there are, the greater your chances of becoming sick.
 Cold temperatures keep most harmful bacteria from multiplying, so keep perishable foods in the refrigerator.

 - Follow the two-hour rule.
 Don’t give bacteria a chance to grow keep food at above 140°F or below 40°F. If you put food out at room temperature, don’t leave it out for more than two hours.

 - Clean Up Completely.
 Leaving food out allows bacteria to grow and attracts varmints, and the varmints bring messes of their own.

 - Become better educated.
 Take culinary safety training, or read up on food safety on the internet.
 For your convenience, we’ve provided some links below.
 Be a leader in your workgroup regarding this issue!

 Food events in San Antonio that include offering food to the general public (whether for free or for sale) often require a permit from San Antonio Metro Health.

 UTSA’s Events Management and Conference Services department provides instructions for departmental food events.

-Use of propane as a cooking fuel is prohibited on UTSA property without the prior written approval of the Fire Prevention section of the Environmental Health, Safety, and Risk Management department.
+Use of propane as a cooking fuel is prohibited on UTSA property without the prior written approval of the Fire Prevention Team.

 Food safety and hygiene links: